Introduction To Chronic Kidney Disease

 Treatment of Stage 4 often includes-

-Stage 5 kidney disease comes under that category of kidney failure stages.
+Stage 5 kidney disease is also known as end-stage kidney failure.
 At this stage, your kidney functions at less than 15 milliliters per minute.
-At this stage, dialysis or a kidney transplant may be necessary to maintain life.
+At this stage, dialysis and kidney transplant may be necessary to maintain life.

 Stage 5 Kidney Disease Treatment

-If you experience complete kidney failure, then dialysis or a kidney transplant is the only option.
-Without this people suffering from chronic kidney disease stages are no longer able to survive.
+If you experience chronic renal failure then dialysis or a kidney transplant is the only option.
+Without this patients with chronic kidney disease stages are no longer able to survive.

 Learn About The Chronic Kidney Disease Causes

-Chronic kidney disease can have long-term and life-threatening effects.
-It is caused by a variety of factors which includes –
+Severe chronic kidney disease can have long-term and life-threatening effects.
+Here are some common causes of ckd which includes –

 Signs And Symptoms Of Chronic Kidney Disease